lhaurod/Tech-Blog/README.md

 # Tech-Blog

-  ## Purpoose
+## Purpose
-  This application was created with the intention of being a platform for tech-savvy and interested individuals to collaborate and write about relevant topics that they are studying or involved in.
+This  MS-style blog site was created with the intention of publish articles, blog posts or any thoughts and opinions you might have.

 ## Built with